Can I be a member of EA, if I don't reside in Wisconsin?

 In the rare instance that you discover that EA is not for you, all you need to do is notify your EA Chairman.
 He or she will try to help you determine whether it is the particular group or the EA experience in general that is not working for you.
 EA's membership fees are billed quarterly in the spirit of "pay as you go."
 There is no long-term contract.

 Call or e-mail Executive Agenda (262-821-3600 or toll free at 877-694-7698 or firstname.lastname@example.org).

 Meetings are hosted by the group members.
 When a member holds a meeting at his or her company, a facility tour or a presentation on one of the company's best practices is featured.
 New members are encouraged to host a meeting within their first year of membership so other members can become better acquainted with the new companies.

 Do the meetings include outside speakers?

 Speakers are occasionally included on group meeting agendas.
 However, the strength and value of EA resides in presenting and working member-specific issues.
-The EA program does include access to six or more speaker opportunities each year outside of your group meetings.
+The EA program does include access to three speaker opportunities each year outside of your group meetings.

 What if I have to miss a meeting?